Writing Specs

 Use the repo-root SPEC.md or spec.md when a project needs a customized scaffold.
 That matches Flow-Next’s other repo-root guidance files such as STRATEGY.md, CLAUDE.md, AGENTS.md, and GLOSSARY.md.

-.flow/templates/spec.md is the project-local post-setup copy used by older 1.1.x installs.
 The bundled plugin template is the fallback and source of truth when the repo has not opted into customization.
+A leftover .flow/templates/spec.md from an older install is no longer consulted - delete it.

 Case-insensitive filesystems such as macOS APFS and Windows NTFS collapse SPEC.md and spec.md to one inode, so Flow-Next treats that as a single tier-one hit.
 On case-sensitive filesystems where both files exist distinctly, SPEC.md wins and Flow-Next warns.